edsonma/edsonma/README.md

   In 2017, Origem Motos emerged in Brasília/DF as the pioneering designer and manufacturer of electric motorcycles in Brazil.
 Since then, its mission has been to democratize electric mobility in Latin America.
 The company provides mobility as a service for businesses, fleets, and condominiums through monthly subscription plans.
 Benefits include registration, taxes, fleet management, real-time monitoring, reserve motorcycles, unlimited mileage, and unlimited battery exchanges.

 - 🌱 **Currently Learning:**
+  - Exploring Change Data Capture (CDC)
-  - Exploring Change Data Capture (CDC) with a focus on technologies like Kafka, RabbitMQ, ETL Tools, Elasticsearch, and GraphicQL.
+     - I've been working on Change Data Capture (CDC) with a focus on technologies like Kafka, RabbitMQ, ETL tools, Elasticsearch, and GraphQL.

+- Future Plans
+  - I’m really interested in Rust, and I’m sure I’ll become a Rustacean!
     - Will I become a [Rustacean](https://plgah.medium.com/will-i-become-a-rustacean-f1cdfe3bf98e)?
-I am really interested in Rust and I will Rust for sure.
-  - Other learning path is javascript/typscript world.
-It has a universe to explore.
+  - Another learning path I’m considering is the JavaScript/TypeScript world, which has a vast universe to explore.
-  - And Julia Lang?
-Very impressive of its speed!
-For sure is in my checklist.
+  - Julia Lang also impresses me with its speed and is definitely on my checklist.

 - 👯 **Looking to Collaborate On:**
   - Open source demos, innovative projects, and initiatives to help Origem Motos grow by evolving internal technologies.